aquasecurity/trivy/docs/docs/plugin/developer-guide.md

 ### Introduction
 If you are looking to start developing plugins for Trivy, read [the user guide](./user-guide.md) first.

-To summarize the documentation, the procedure is to:
+The development process involves the following steps:

 - Create a repository for your plugin, named `trivy-plugin-<name>`.
 - Create an executable binary that can be invoked as `trivy <name>`.
 - Place the executable binary in a repository.
 - Create a `plugin.yaml` file that describes the plugin.
+- (Submit your plugin to the [Trivy plugin index][trivy-plugin-index].)

-After you develop a plugin with a good name following the best practices, you can develop a [Trivy plugin index][trivy-plugin-index] manifest and submit your plugin.
+After you develop a plugin with a good name following the best practices and publish it, you can submit your plugin to the [Trivy plugin index][trivy-plugin-index].

 ### Naming
 This section describes guidelines for naming your plugins.